Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals in a memorandum decision in the case of Cryan vs. Cryan had to address the issue of whether an Arizona divorce judge may order the parties to submit competing proposed Consent Decrees for the Court to choose which Consent Decree the judge will sign as a way of resolving a divorce in Arizona.
 The following is what the Arizona Court of Appeals had to say about that issue.

-Wife filed a petition for dissolution in June 2015 while she resided in Arizona and Husband resided in New York.
-The following month, the family court entered temporary orders requiring Husband to pay $1,500 per month in child support.
+The Court of Appeals took note that Wife filed a petition for dissolution in June 2015 while she resided in Arizona and Husband resided in New York.

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023

-The retroactive child support order resulted in a $13,020 overpayment by Husband.
-The ruling did not address the allocation of property and debt, how to account for the child support overpayment or the division of travel expenses related to long-distance parenting time.
+The Court of Appeals reviewed the record and stated that the ruling, however, did not address the allocation of property and debt, how to account for Husband’s overpayment of child support or the division of travel expenses related to long-distance parenting time.
 The court then directed the parties to “submit a Consent Decree to the Court for review and signature” by November 18, 2016.

-The parties were apparently unable to reach a consensus regarding the issues that remained unaddressed by the family court, and on November 18, 2016, Husband lodged a proposed decree that included orders regarding the allocation of property and debt, as well as travel expenses related to long-distance parenting time.
+The Court of Appeals stated that the parties were apparently unable to reach a consensus regarding the issues that remained unaddressed by the family court, and on November 18, 2016, Husband lodged a proposed decree that included orders regarding the allocation of property and debt, as well as travel expenses related to long-distance parenting time.

-Husband’s proposed decree also ordered Wife to repay Husband the child support overpayment within the next month.
-That same day, Wife objected to Husband’s proposed decree and asked the court to wait until she submitted her own proposed decree, on or before December 2, before making a ruling.
+The Court of Appeals stated Husband’s proposed decree also ordered Wife to repay Husband the child support overpayment within the next month.
+That same day, Wife objected to Husband’s proposed decree and asked the court to wait until she submitted her own proposed decree before making a ruling.

-On November 30, 2016, the family court adopted Husband’s proposed decree without further explanation.
+The Court of Appeals further stated that on November 30, 2016, the family court adopted Husband’s proposed decree without further explanation.
 The wife then filed her proposed decree and moved the court, unsuccessfully, to reconsider its ruling after considering her position.
-Wife timely appealed, and we have jurisdiction pursuant to Arizona Revised Statutes (A.R.S.) §§ 12-120.21(A)(1) 3 and -2101(A)(1).
+Wife timely appealed.

-The decision to proceed by consent rests solely with the parties.
-See Ariz.
-R. Fam.
-Law P. 45(A) (providing that “the parties may elect to proceed by Consent Decree”) (emphasis added).
+The decision to proceed by Consent Decree rests solely with the parties.
 When the parties agree to do so, “[t]he judge or commissioner assigned to the case shall determine whether the parties have met the requirements for a Decree, Order, or Judgment by consent.”
-Id.

-Even if the family court had been empowered to order the parties to proceed via consent when contested issues remained unresolved, to be valid, a consent decree must be signed and notarized by both parties, signed by counsel if represented, and specifically state that: (a) the parties agree to proceed by consent; (b) each party believes no duress or coercion is involved; (c) for any dissolution or legal separation, each party believes that any division of property is fair and equitable; (d) each party understands that he or she (i) may retain or has retained legal counsel of his or her choice and (ii) is waiving the right to trial; and (e) the effect, if any, on any existing protective orders.
-Ariz.
-R. Fam.
-Law P. 45(B).
+The Court of Appeals ruled that even if the family court had been empowered to order the parties to proceed via consent when contested issues remained unresolved, to be valid, a consent decree must be signed and notarized by both parties, signed by counsel if represented, and specifically state that: (a) the parties agree to proceed by consent; (b) each party believes no duress or coercion is involved; (c) for any dissolution or legal separation, each party believes that any division of property is fair and equitable; (d) each party understands that he or she (i) may retain or has retained legal counsel of his or her choice and (ii) is waiving the right to trial; and (e) the effect, if any, on any existing protective orders.

-While the court may direct the parties to submit proposed findings of fact and conclusions of law, those findings must be “consistent with the [findings and conclusions] that [the court] reaches independently after properly considering the facts.”
-Elliott, 165 Ariz. at 134 (citations omitted).
+In response, the Court of Appeals ruled that while the court may direct the parties to submit proposed findings of fact and conclusions of law, those findings must be “consistent with the [findings and conclusions] that [the court] reaches independently after properly considering the facts.”

-The record contains no indication the court ever received, let alone considered, evidence or testimony regarding the allocation of property and debt.
-Thus, the court erred in adopting findings and conclusions addressing those issues.
-See Boyle v.
-Boyle, 231 Ariz.
-63, 65 (App.
-2012) (“A family court abuses its discretion by . . . making a discretionary ruling that the record does not support.”) (citing Hurd v.
-Hurd, 223 Ariz.
-48, 52 (App.
-2009)).
+The Court of Appeals stated the record contained no indication the court ever received, let alone considered, evidence or testimony regarding the allocation of property and debt.
+Thus, the court erred in adopting findings and conclusions addressing those issues in the form of a Consent Decree.

 Arizona Divorce and Lodging Consent Decree